yatesco/seafile-docs/deploy/upgrade.md

 If you are running a **cluster**, please read [upgrade a Seafile cluster](../deploy_pro/upgrade_a_cluster.md).

+### IMPORTANT
+Always make a backup of your current databases in case something goes wrong.
+If you have the option to make snapshots on your virtual server you can save yourself a lot of trouble and time!

 __Notice: If you upgrade from a version prior to 5.1.8 you need to install python-urllib3__
 ```
 # for Ubuntu / Debian